USB and the Real World - Alan Ott, Signal 11 Software

 Proprietor and Software Developer, Signal 11 Software

 Alan first started programming when he was four years old on his dad's Commodore 64 and began using Linux in the mid-90s while in high school.
 He currently works for his own company, Signal 11 Software, where he creates and debugs embedded systems for a wide range of industries.
-Alan is the creator and maintainer of M-Stack, a free and open source USB device stack for PIC Microcontrollers, and is also the creator and maintainer of HIDAPI, a cross-platform library for communication with USB...
+Alan is the creator and maintainer of M-Stack, a free and open source USB device stack for PIC Microcontrollers, and is also the creator and maintainer of HIDAPI, a...
 Read More →

 Tuesday April 29, 2014 10:30am - 11:20am